stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 metadata then the first field argument passed to each kernel call need not be on the same space.

-.. _dynamo0.3-valid-access:
+.. _dynamo0.3-kernel-valid-access:

 Valid Access Modes
 ^^^^^^^^^^^^^^^^^^

 As mentioned earlier, not all combinations of metadata are valid.
-Valid combinations are summarised here.
+Valid combinations for each argument type in user-defined Kernels are summarised here.
 All types of data (``GH_INTEGER``, ``GH_REAL``, ``GH_FIELD``, ``GH_OPERATOR`` and ``GH_COLUMNWISE_OPERATOR``) may be read within a Kernel and this is specified in metadata using ``GH_READ``.
 At least one kernel